GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 * **Ensure clean handoff of ongoing issues**
 * **Discuss prior week's issues in Tuesday 1300ET handoff thread in #login-devops**
 * **Maintain the @login-devops-oncall group**
-* **Take care of your wellbeing** - You are but one human, and the team is here for you!
+* **Take care of your well being** - You are but one human, and the team is here for you!
 Your health and relationships must take priority over on-call.
 If on-call is causing harm, let the team know immediately.

 ### Secondary Responsibilities